Historical horse racing: Louisiana

 In 2021, Louisiana lawmakers authorized historical racing at off-track betting parlors, with up to 50 machines per location.

 The machines were shut down when they were declared unconstitutional by a judge in Baton Rouge in March 2024.
 Nineteenth Judicial District Court Judge Chip Moore III ruled historical horse racing was a new form of gambling, and under the state constitution, the Louisiana State Legislature could not authorize it without the approval of voters in the parish(es) where the machines were located.
 The Louisiana Supreme Court upheld the district court's ruling in March 2025, keeping the machines inoperable.

+Minnesota

+In April 2024, the Minnesota Racing Commission voted to authorize the installation of 500 HHR terminals each at Canterbury Park and the Running Aces Casino & Racetrack.
+The decision proved controversial; the Shakopee Mdewakanton Sioux Community among other Indian tribes believed that the decision overstepped the MRC's authority, and infringed upon their compact to operate tribal casinos in the state.
+Soon afterward, the Minnesota legislature quickly tabled and passed legislation to explicitly ban HHR.

 Nebraska

 Nebraska has seen several attempts to legalize the machines.
 The Nebraska Legislature voted to authorize the machines in 2012, but the bill was vetoed by Governor Dave Heineman.
 The legislature then approved a state constitutional amendment in 2014 to allow historical racing, but it was struck from the ballot by the Nebraska Supreme Court based on a technicality.
 The state racing commission attempted in 2018 to approve the machines, but backed off after Attorney General Doug Peterson argued that the move was unconstitutional.